polkadot-fellows/RFCs/text/0172-eth-rpc-compatibility-pallet-revive.md

 #### 2.3 Parameter edge cases

-Where Ethereum clients accept a degenerate-but-valid parameter, the server MUST accept it with the same meaning rather than erroring:
+Where Ethereum clients accept a degenerate-but-valid parameter, the server MUST accept it with the same meaning rather than erroring or silently dropping results:

 - An **empty address or topic set** in an `eth_getLogs` filter (`[]`) imposes no constraint on that field — it matches any value (cf. #12479).
 - A **`null` topic position** matches any value at that position (positional topic matching as defined by `eth_getLogs`).